conestack/node.ext.ldap/README.txt

   * TLS/SSL Support. in LDAPConnector
   * Improve retry logic in LDAPSession
   * Extend LDAPSession object to handle Fallback server(s)
+  * Convenience for modification calls refering to adding modifying and deleting attributes.

 Changes
 -------